bids-standard/bids-specification/src/05-derivatives/05-diffusion-derivatives.md

 For example, consider a diffusion tensor model fit: the number of iterations in the optimisation algorithm would be an *input* parameter;
-the six unique diffusion tensor coefficients would be the *model* parameters; the Fractional Anisotropy (FA) would be a *model-derived* parameter (as it is calculated from the diffusion tensor coefficients rather than the image data).
+the six unique diffusion tensor coefficients would be the *model fit* parameters; the Fractional Anisotropy (FA) would be a *model-derived* parameter (as it is calculated from the diffusion tensor coefficients rather than the image data).